JCMorente94/TextCNN-Model-for-IMDb-reviews/README.md

 # Natural Language Processing - IMBd Reviews classification.

 This is a project about natural language processing for classify reviews.
-I used a supervised learning model that categorize reviews into positive or negative.
+The objective of this project is create a supervised learning model that categorize reviews into positive or negative.

 ## Dataset